Marketing Case Study #4: Nintendo & The Blue Ocean Strategy

 blue ocean strategy definition

-For others, be aware that this Japanese company has been established in 1889 in Kyoto!
+For others, be aware that this Japanese company was established in 1889 in Kyoto!

 任天堂 or Nin-Ten-Dô is commonly assumed to mean "leave luck to heaven" (not an official statement though).